UPDATE: 'I'm Ready To Die For A Cause,' Pickup Driver With Alleged Bomb Says

 He then shows a can of what appears to be shotgun flake powder.

-"If you don't think it's real gunpowder in there boss man, there's gunpowder in there, and this is some of the strongest sh*t you can get," the man says in the video posted on Twitter by Senior Justice Reporter Ryan J. Reilly of the Huffington Post.
+"If you don't think it's real gunpowder in there boss man, there's gunpowder in there, and this is some of the strongest sh*t you can get," Roseberry says in a clip from a Facebook livestream video posted on Twitter by Senior Justice Reporter Ryan J. Reilly of the Huffington Post.

 "You said if you could anything to save one life, one life, you said you'd do it.
-Well, you got a chance," the man says.
+Well, you got a chance," Roseberry says, addressing the president.
 "I want to go home...
 I want to go home and see my wife....I don't wanna die, Joe, I wanna go home,"

 "If you blow my truck up, hey, it's on you, Joe.
 I'm ready to die for a cause."

-Note: UPDATE: A man holding police at bay outside the Library of Congress apparently addresses President Biden in a livestream from the scene in which he says he has enough explosives in his pickup to blow up 2½ city blocks and is "ready to die for a cause."